MohitKapoor19/Movie-Recommender-System/README.md

 This thorough analysis aims to enhance the understanding and application of machine learning in the context of credit card fraud detection, ultimately contributing to more secure and reliable financial transactions.

-# About Movie Recommender System :
+#About the Movie Recommender System:

 This is a web application that can recommend various kinds of similar movies based on an user interest.
 Here is a working demo of my project: